etendosoftware/docs/docs/user-guide/etendo-mobile/user-interface/user-interface.md

 ![alt text](../../../assets/user-guide/etendo-mobile/user-interface/user-interface-4.png)

 !!!note
-    The role can only be modified from the app, so each user will enter with their default role setup in Etendo Classic.
+    The role can only be modified from Etendo Classic, so each user will enter with their default role setup.